Maine Business Insurance

 If a client thinks that your work negatively impacted them, they could claim you acted negligently.
 Unfortunately, you could have to shell out cash whether you made a mistake or not.
 If you get sued, the best-case scenario is that you can prove you weren’t negligent.
 But even this outcome has lawyer fees.
 If you did make a mistake, you might have to pay for damages.

 Rather than hope you can somehow bypass the perfectly human condition of making an occasional mistake, you could consider professional liability insurance.
-You may need professional liability insurance, but it depends on your occupation.
-This could give you an advantage, though.
-If your competitors choose to do the bare minimum and skip professional liability insurance, you could automatically stand out from the crowd if you have coverage.
+Having this can be an advantage, since if your competitors choose to do the bare minimum and skip professional liability insurance, you could automatically stand out from the crowd if you have coverage.

 Typically, professional liability insurance covers: